What Type of Doctor Should I See for Spinal Fusions?

 Orthopedic Surgeons & Neurosurgeons

-Orthopedic surgeons perform surgery to treat disorders of the musculoskeletal system, which includes the vertebrae, discs, ligaments and other components of the spine.
-Neurosurgeons, on the other hand, perform surgery to treat disorders of the nervous system, which includes the spinal cord and nerve roots.
+Orthopedic surgeons perform surgery to treat disorders of the musculoskeletal system, which includes the vertebrae, intervertebral discs, ligaments and other spinal components.
+Neurosurgeons perform surgery to treat disorders of the nervous system, which includes the spinal cord and nerve roots.
 The type of surgeon that will be most qualified to perform surgery will depend largely on the exact degenerative condition with which you’ve been diagnosed.

 For example, if you’re in the late stages of facet joint disease and have bone spurs compressing multiple spinal nerve roots in your lower back (lumbar spine), an orthopedic surgeon may be the best doctor to remove the bone spurs and fuse the affected vertebrae.
 Or, if a severely ruptured disc in your neck (cervical spine) has compressed the spinal cord, a neurosurgeon may be better suited to remove the disc and complete a spinal fusion procedure.

 Are You a Candidate?